Dog Vomit Color Guide: What Each Color Means & When To Worry

 How Do I Know If My Dog Is Vomiting Or Regurgitating?

-Vomiting points to stomach or intestinal problems, while regurgitation involves the esophagus.
-Your vet can help identify which it is.
+Vomiting usually points to stomach or intestinal issues, while regurgitation involves the esophagus.
+Your vet can help determine which one is happening.

 Keeping Your Pup Healthy